 Mining though is an economic activity, so far is not well implemented in the city council.
 Currently, there are lot of surveys and researches going on in search of existence of mineral deposits in terms of quantity and quality.
 These surveys and researches are done heavily by foreign companies while local companies are invested in small scales.
-However, there are small scale extractions of mineral at Buhongwa, Lwanhima, Igoma and Kishiri ward, mostly extracted mineral includes quarying and sand minerals.
+However, there are small scale extractions of mineral at Buhongwa, Lwanhima, Igoma and Kishiri ward, mostly extracted mineral includes quarying and sand minerals as shown in table 3.21.
 There was no data on distribution of existing mineral deposits in other wards.
 These minerals are mostly purchased by brokers and dealers in Mwanza City Council.